churnikov/churnikov.github.io/_posts/2022-11-10-sköldpaddan-or-moving-to-sweden.md

 {% include video id="huSW52e3RKU" width="111" provider="youtube" caption="My awesome video" %}

-When I calmed down, I felt this joy and excitement from the trip ahead.
+After calming down, I experienced a sense of joy and excitement for the upcoming trip.
 I remembered how Tanya and I went to Helsinki for the first time as friends and returned as a couple in 2019.
 And now we were going there as a family after 3 years.
 From my perspective, the trip to the border was swift.
 Three years ago, it felt like an eternity to get there, but now it seemed like we'd